Breast uplift surgery

 About breast uplift surgery

-It’s common and completely normal for breasts to become less firm after pregnancy and breastfeeding, or with gravity as you age.
 You may feel comfortable with this.
 But if you want to change how your breasts look, you may consider breast uplift (breast lift) surgery.
 You may wish to have a breast uplift on just one breast if your breasts are uneven, or on both.
+How breast uplift surgery is done depends on the size of your breasts and how you wish to look afterwards.
+Usually, your surgeon will:

 The timing of surgery is important.
 Most surgeons won’t do breast uplift surgery if you’re under 18, because your breasts may still be developing.
 If you get pregnant after having breast uplift surgery, it’s likely to stretch your breasts again.
 So if you plan on having children in the future, you may wish to wait until afterwards before having surgery.

-Breast uplift surgery will leave scars.
+Breast uplift surgery will leave some scars.
 But your surgeon will try to keep these to a minimum and make sure they don’t show when you wear a bra or bikini top.
+Before you have a cosmetic surgery procedure such as a breast uplift, you’ll have a full clinical assessment.
+This will be done by your GP, surgeon and sometimes a psychiatrist or psychologist.

 Advice about breast uplift surgery

 It’s important not to rush into any cosmetic procedure, including breast uplift surgery.
-Spend some time looking into it and discuss your options with a GP.
-They may be able to recommend a good surgeon with the right skills and experience, or give advice about which hospital to choose.
+Remember that a breast lift is major surgery.
+Don’t be guided by price, and be very wary of advertising claims.
+Spend some time looking into it and discuss your options with your GP.
+They may be able to recommend a good surgeon with the right skills and experience.

 Your surgeon’s qualifications

-You’ll need a two-week ‘cooling off’ period after your consultation before you finally decide to go ahead with surgery.
+You’ll have a two-week ‘cooling off’ period after your consultation before you finally decide to go ahead with surgery.
 If you still have questions, a second consultation with your surgeon may help.
 Most surgeons will offer a second appointment at no charge to go through the plans for surgery.

 The hospital